-Altars Of Madness descended upon the worldwide metal community in May of 1989 as a raging storm, baffling the listeners with the insane amount of energy and adrenaline emanating from each track along with the finely-shaped musical passages and fiercely intense atmosphere.
+Altars Of Madness descended upon the world in May of 1989 as a raging storm, baffling the listeners with the insane amount of energy and adrenaline emanating from each track along with the finely-shaped musical passages and fiercely intense atmosphere.
 Nothing else sounded like this album at the time and the fans of what was then considered to be ‘extreme’ music were exposed to something truly out of this world.
 Recorded at Tampa’s Morrisound Studios, the album catapulted to #1 on the UK Independent Chart, solidifying the band’s world-wide fan base.
-MORBID ANGEL found itself on the Grindcrusher Tour alongside Napalm Death, Bolt Thrower and Carcass throughout the winter.
+Morbid Angel found itself on the Grindcrusher Tour in the UK alongside the awesome Napalm Death and Carcass, then continuing with

 Blessed Are The Sick, 1991’s sophomore full length release adorned in J. Delville’s painting ‘Les Tresors De Satan’ as cover art, is considered to be one of the most revered albums in metal history as well as a pure musical masterpiece.
-The dark ambience and classical overtones were deeply engraved into the context, as Azagthoth credited Mozart for inspiration.
+The dark ambiance and classical overtones were deeply engraved into the context, as Azagthoth credited Mozart for inspiration.
 The songs on the album have retained the venomous energy of its predecessor, yet took the sound another step away from this earthly realm, seeing the band expand thematically as well as musically.
-MORBID ANGEL was quickly becoming a devastating force to be reckoned with, not just within the metal community, but the entire music field in general.
+Morbid Angel was quickly becoming a devastating force to be reckoned with, not just within the metal community, but the entire music field in general.
 Abominations Of Desolation, the band’s initial pre-Altars unreleased debut, saw its release later that year, providing the fans with an earlier chapter of the band’s work.
-MORBID ANGEL, however, was prepared to break another barrier.
+Morbid Angel, however, were prepared to break another barrier.

 Covenant, the third album released in 1993, was a true milestone for the underground metal community and remains so to this day, being the first and only major label release by a death metal band.
 No compromises were made.
 In fact, this album is considered to be one of the darkest and most Satanically-inspired releases by the band throughout its collection.
 The lineup consisted of Trey Azagthoth handling the entire guitar assault and keyboard work along with Sandoval and Vincent in their respective positions, as Brunelle exited the band in 1992.
-Covenant was produced at the familiar Morrisound Studios, this time with the expertise of Flemming Rasmussen behind the board.
-The final mixes were made at Sweet Silence Studios in Copenhagen.
-This would prove to be a massive success for MORBID ANGEL, as over one hundred and fifty thousand copies would be sold world-wide.
-The band toured extensively, enlisting live guitarist Erik Rutan for European dates.
+Covenant was produced at the familiar Morrisound Studios, this time with the expertise of Flemming Rasmussen behind the mixing board, as the final mixes were made at Sweet Silence Studios in Copenhagen.
+The band toured extensively, enlisting live guitarist Erik Rutan for European dates including a run sharing the stage for the first time with Cannibal Corpse.
 Brunelle would make a brief return for a line of American concerts with Motorhead and Black Sabbath.
-The video for the single ‘Rapture’ premiered on Headbanger’s Ball, followed by an interview with swat suit-clad David Vincent.
-The video for ‘God Of Emptiness’ featured yet another then-unseen feature in extreme metal – Trey’s 7-string guitar, as he is a true pioneer of its full potential and application in the extreme metal genre.
-At this point MORBID ANGEL had become the living proof that creativity did not have to meet the demands of conformity in order to achieve commercial success.
+The video for the single "Rapture" premiered on Headbanger’s Ball, followed by an interview with swat suit-clad David Vincent.
+The video for "God Of Emptiness" featured yet another then-unseen feature in extreme metal – Trey’s use of the Ibanez 7-String Universe guitar, as he is a true pioneer of its full potential and application in the extreme metal genre.
+At this point Morbid Angel had become the living proof that creativity did not have to meet the demands of conformity in order to achieve commercial success.
 The band was ready to conquer and dominate further.

-Domination, out in May 1995, was the band’s second major label release.
+Domination, released in May 1995, was the band’s major label release.
 Guitarist Erik Rutan creatively contributed to the material featured on the album.
-This release was a grandiose, slime-ridden departure from its predecessor, applying a generous use of heavy grooves and power-driven detuned chordal progressions.
-MORBID ANGEL took on a monstrous touring schedule throughout 1995 and into 1996.
+This release was a grandiose, slime-ridden departure from its predecessor.
+Applying a generous use of heavy grooves and power-driven detuned chordal progressions such as in the track "Where the Slime Live", which inspired yet another quite interesting video from the band.
+Morbid Angel took on a long touring schedule throughout 1995 and into 1996.
 Starting in their home state of Florida, the band toured extensively throughout America and Europe.

-The official live album Entangled In Chaos was recorded during the Domination touring cycle.
-The band had become an otherworldly organic slime-dripping machine from the swamps of Florida, far evolved musically and thematically from its initial commercial success.
-MORBID ANGEL had once again placed itself at the forefront of the extreme metal community with this incredibly powerful live album.
+Entangled In Chaos, the official live album produced by Trey Azagthoth, was recorded during the Domination touring cycle.
+The band had become an otherworldly organic slime-dripping machine from the swamps of Florida, far evolved musically and thematically from its initial commercial and underground success.
+Morbid Angel had once again placed itself among the forefront of the extreme metal community with this incredibly powerful live album.